Oligochaeta: Locomotion

-Burrowing is performed by forcing the front end of the worm into a crevice and widening the gap by body expansion.
+Burrowing is performed by forcing the anterior of the worm into a crevice and widening the gap by body expansion.
 Large quantities of soil are swallowed in the process.
 This is mixed with mucus as it passes through the gut, being used to plaster the tunnel walls, forming a lining.
 Excess material is extruded on the ground surface, forming a faecal casting.
-The burrow may have two entrances and several vertical and horizontal tunnels.
+The burrow may have two entrances and several shafts and tunnels.

 Reproduction

 Whereas in general, polychaetes are marine and have separate sexes, external sperm transfer and external fertilisation, oligochaetes live on land or in fresh water, are hermaphrodites, have no external sperm transfer and fertilisation takes place in the clitellum or cocoon.
 However there are exceptions to this, with some polychaetes inhabiting non-marine environments and a few species of oligochaetes being marine.
 Development of the offspring also differs between the two subclasses.
 The eggs of polychaetes are deposited in the sea where they develop into trochophore larvae that disperse as part of the plankton, while the yolky eggs of oligochaetes do not have a larval stage and develop directly into juvenile worms in the cocoon.

 Reproduction among oligochaetes is mainly by sexual means but clonal reproduction is common in some genera, especially among aquatic species.
 Members of the Naididae reproduce asexually, primarily by paratomy, in which the body breaks into two pieces after the "pregeneration" of certain anterior structures by the posterior portion.
 Other species undergo fragmentation, in which the worm breaks into several pieces, each of which develops into a new worm.
 Parthenogenesis also occurs in some species.